cardboardci/dockerfiles/docs/www/conventions/user-and-group.md

 ## Labels

 Properties of the default user for every image are made available with the label namespace `org.cardboardci.image.`.
-The following are properties that exist within this namespace:
+The following are user properties that exist within this namespace:

 -   `user` - The name of the default user
--   `uid` - The User identifier of the default user
+-   `uid` - The identifier of the default user
 -   `group` - The name of the default user group
--   `gid` - The Group identifier of the default user
+-   `gid` - The identifier of the default user group

 To obtain any of the properties listed above, you can run this for the container: